-where the shear is controlled by the width $w$ and the speed $U$.
-Note that the channel-wise velocity component $v$ is zero.
-The speed was set either $U = 0.25$ (positive shear) or $-0.25$ (negative shear).
-The number of experiments of $U = 0.25$ and $-0.25$ was kept the same.
-For the training data $w = 0.45$ and for the test $0.40$, which controlled the most unstable mode and made the test data slightly finer.\cite{Vallis2017} In the numerical experiments, the velocity profile (\ref{eq:initial-cond-barotropic-instability}) was made smooth around $y = \pm w/2$ to avoid the initial discontinuity of the vortex field.
-Each wavenumber perturbation had the constant amplitude of $10^{-4}$ and a random phase.
-Varying the random phases, we generated 800 simulations for the training and 80 for the test.
-In each simulation, 14 snapshots were sampled between $31 \le t \le 70$ at the intervals of $3$.
-Thus, the training and test datasets consist of the 11,200 and 1,120 snapshots, respectively.
-Similar test results to those shown below were obtained when the test data were halved, implying that the 1,120 snapshots are sufficient to estimate generalization errors.
+where the shear was controlled by speed $U$ and width $l$.
+The speed was set at $U = 0.25$ (positive shear) or $-0.25$ (negative shear).
+The numbers of experiments with $U = 0.25$ and $-0.25$ were kept the same.
+The width was set at $l=0.45$ for training and $0.40$ for testing.
+Each initial perturbation had a random phase and a constant amplitude of $10^{-4}$.
+Subsequently, 800 and 80 simulations were run for training and testing, respectively, while varying the random phases.
+In each simulation, 14 snapshots of velocity were sampled between $31 \le t \le 70$ at intervals of $3$.
+Thus, the training and test datasets comprise 11,200 and 1,120 snapshots, respectively.
+Results similar to those shown below were obtained from the halved test dataset, implying that the 1,120 snapshots are sufficient for estimating generalization errors.